cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/form.md

 - **Number**: `decimal`, `integer`
 - **Date**: `date`, `time`, `dateTime`

-2. `in`: Generates a select input field with options based on the associated class `{"@id": "class"}`
+2. `in`: Generates a select input field with options containing the **subclasses** on the associated class `{"@id": "class"}`
-3. `class`: Generates a dependent form section that consists of a select input field and nested field properties.
-The select input field will contain the instances of the associated class `{"@id": "class"}`.
-The associated fields for the selected element will then be retrieved and displayed.
+3. `class`: Generates a form section based on a select input field, containing the **instances** of the associated class `{"@id": "class"}`.
+Additional buttons are available to either add a new instance or view more details about the selected instance.
+This property can be used as a standalone without any dependency capabilities enabled.
+In enabling dependencies, please also include the following properties:
-4. `qualifiedValueShape`: Generates a dependent form section similar to (3), but incorporates a parent select element for a parent dependency.
-For instance, an employee must always belong to a specific employer.
-The `qualifiedValueShape` must have the following inputs:

-- **@id**: A `string` id that will be ignored but required for the SPARQL `CONSTRUCT` query
-- **name**: `{"@value": "name"}` containing the label name for this parent element; Typically the rdfs:label of the `targetClass`
-- **targetClass**: `{"@id": "targetClass"}` containing the target class of the parent element that the frontend will retrieve
-- **defaultValue**: An optional `string` containing the current value of this dependent element
+- `qualifiedValueShape`: An optional property that must be included with `class` to enable dependencies between two fields.
+For instance, an employee must always be linked to a specific employer.
+This property must contain an array of the associated node shape instances in the format `{"@id": "node shape"}`.
+Note that one property may have as many node shapes as possible using the `sh:and` property in the original `SHACL` format.
+- `nodeKind`: An optional property that must be included with `class` and `qualifiedValueShape` to denote if the property is a dependent property, that is dependent on a separate (independent) field with the same node shape.
+If `nodeKind` is not added, we assume that the property is an independent field that other dependent fields will require.

 ### 2.2.
 Form utilities